How to Get Your House Clean in 15 Minutes a Day

 I’ve tried every system out there.
 Some have stuck and some have fallen to the side.
 I have cluttered my house with checklists and calendars in hopes that I’d finally get more organized.
 I’ve tried every planner, read a ton of productivity and organizational books, and downloaded more podcasts about productivity for moms that I’d care to share.

-In the end I have found that in order to create simple systems that stick, a few things work better for me than others.
+In the end, I have found that in order to create simple systems that stick, a few things work better for me than others.
 I like something that gives me a quick and easy win.
-I like when I can add systems into my busy day and they don’t feel like ‘another thing’ I have to add to my planner.
+I like it when I can add systems into my busy day and they don’t feel like ‘another thing’ I have to add to my planner.
 And I LOVE when I can incorporate my whole family (including the kids) so that it’s not just a system that works for me but, one where everyone can pitch in too.

 How to Decrease Clutter Fast

 Clutter triggers my anxiety and cleaning it can be my biggest procrastinator.
-As a work at home mom, one of the things that gets in my way of productivity the most is when I start to think about all of the things I ‘should’ be doing instead of work.
+As a work at home mom, one of the things that get in my way of productivity the most is when I start to think about all of the things I ‘should’ be doing instead of work.
 Staring at the piles of laundry, the overflowing dishes, and the mounds of papers that need my attention is a recipe for disaster.